omauger/docker-compose-php/docs/basic.md

 To view more informations and all possible parameters for this method, please check this [page](/ComposeManager#build)

 ## List containers

+To list the started containers of your application from a docker-compose file named docker-compose.yml and if you have this file in the root of your project, you need to call the method `ps` on the ComposeManager.

+Exemple:
 ```php
 $manager = new ComposeManager();
 $manager->ps();